 - Lateral / 90-Degree Center Column: Yes

-Being a full-size tripod, it does not fold into a nice compact, light, and airplane-friendly package (the carbon fibre version still weighs 4.3 lb /2 kg), but if you can deal with its dimensions you will be gifted with great stability and a massive 64″/ 160 cm working height range.
+Being a full-size tripod, it does not fold into a nice compact, light, and airplane-friendly package (the carbon fiber version still weighs 4.3 lb /2 kg), but if you can deal with its dimensions you will be gifted with great stability and a massive 64″/ 160 cm working height range.

-Mind, though, that Manfrotto does not include a head with this tripod: this is not so great if it is your first tripod, but perfect if you are upgrading from a older tripod and want to keep your old head.
+Mind, though, that Manfrotto does not include a head with this tripod: this is not so great if it is your first tripod, but perfect if you are upgrading from an older tripod and want to keep your old head.

 MeFOTO is a relatively new brand of tripods, designed to be the ideal travel companion while still remaining a fully functional and robust camera-support system.

-For the price (particularly the aluminium version) it is a great kit for the amateur travel photographer who is always on the move, as it comes with a ball head, carry case and one leg can be used as monopod.
+For the price (particularly the aluminum version) it is a great kit for the amateur travel photographer who is always on the move, as it comes with a ball head, carry case and one leg can be used as monopod.

-Here the list of interesting features:
+Here is the list of interesting features:

 - Ball head using standard Arca Swiss plate sporting independent panning movement